Medical Leaves and Leaves of Absence

 Students may, with the approval of a dean and in consultation with their academic advisor, interrupt their Bowdoin education and take a leave of absence to pursue nonacademic interests for one or two semesters.
 The conditions governing a leave of absence are as follows:

-In unusual circumstances, the Dean of Student Affairs or his or her designee may, upon careful consideration of the welfare of the individual student and the College community, place a student on leave of absence from the College.
+In unusual circumstances, the Dean of Student Affairs or their designee may, upon careful consideration of the welfare of the individual student and the College community, place a student on leave of absence from the College.
 This policy outlines the circumstances of such leaves as well as various procedures and conditions, including readmission criteria and processes and implications for the student in terms of academic, financial, insurance, and housing matters.

 Voluntary Medical Leave